-Please refer to Attachment #2 for a detailed site plan delineating licensed premises of the Bosque.
+Please refer to Attachment C for a site plan delineating licensed premises of the New Amsterdam Plaza and Pavilion.

 1. Operational Plan

 Proposers should submit a detailed operational plan for the entire Licensed Premises.
 This plan should include, but not be limited to, hours of operation, services to be provided, any plans to install energy efficient appliances that have the Energy Star seal of approval and/or water conserving appliances, and any plans to use "Green Seal" or other environmentally friendly products or devices, staffing plans, safety and security plans, menu, merchandise to be sold, programming plans, mechanisms to measure customer satisfaction, a detailed list of all proposed fees and prices, and a maintenance plan including snow removal, rubbish removal, and cleaning schedules.